-Drug Possession Lawyer Orlando
+Drug Possession Lawyer in Orlando

 The state of Florida has some of the strictest drug possession laws in the country.
-A person may be accused of possession if they were caught with drugs that they did not intend to sell, distribute or manufacture.
+A person might be accused of possession if they were caught with drugs that they did not intend to sell, distribute or manufacture.

-If you have been charged with drug possession, the first thing you need is an experienced criminal attorney who is well versed in drug laws in the Sunshine State.
+If you have been charged with drug possession, the first thing you need is an experienced criminal attorney who is well-versed in drug laws in the Sunshine State.
 The second thing you need is to know a bit about the laws pertaining to drug possession.
 There are a few facts that you should be armed with when you have been accused of any crime.

 Drug Crime Statistics in Florida

 Florida saw a total of 134,396 arrests for drug-related offenses in 2018.
 The majority of the offenders were adult males.
 Interestingly, drug arrests per 100,000 population have declined by more than 50% from its 2018 highs: from 641.3 for the state to 313.8.
 This decline in arrests may be due to the pandemic.
 As you can see from the chart, Orange County trends follow the state of Florida.

 A conviction of felony possession can include a five-year sentence and a $50,000 fine.
 Marijuana possession under 20 grams is a first-degree misdemeanor in Florida, and it can come with jail time and a fine of up to $1000.
 If you have over 20 grams, you can be charged with a felony.
 Certain municipalities have loosened their enforcement of pot possession.
 Whether you’ve been charged with a felony or misdemeanor, your best bet is to talk to a drug possession lawyer.
 Orlando drug possession lawyers like Rahul Parikh of Parikh Law are familiar with the best defenses for drug offenses.

 An Overview of Florida Drug Possession Laws

 The following basic concepts can help you understand the charges you face.